 Blue Warbler Envelope Vibe.
 This circuit has been revised and is also now available with one (1590A) or two (1590B) stages!
 Better LFO control (including slower speeds), a better tremolo mode without any volume drops, and a simpler envelope control.

 I created the original version of this design for DIYStompboxes.com’s Turkey Day Competition.
 It’s an nice watery optical vibe that reacts to your playing, and it even has a bonus tremolo mode (the tremolo won’t replace a good dedicated tremolo, but it’s kind of fun).
 Despite the simplicity of the controls, there is a huge variety of settings.
 Watch the demo that shows all the ins and outs below.
 Check out the build document for a schematic, perfboard and etch layout, and an extensive “how it works” write-up detailing all parts of the circuit.
-DIYers may also be interested in knowing that there is a forthcoming JKM PCBs release for a slightly modified version of this design.
-I will post a link when the PCB is available for purchase.
+There is also a PCB project from JKM PCBs with a slightly modified version of this design.

 Bearhug Compressor.
 This is a tonally transparent, ultra-quiet, tiny, and easy-to-build compressor.
 It occupies some middle ground between the ultra-subtle compressors like the Flatline/Afterlife and Orange Squeezer and super squishy compressors like the Ross.
 The comp knob ranges from almost no compression to “you can tell it’s working.”
 The S/L toggle switches between a short decay for subtle peak limiting and a long decay for a mild “duck and swell” sustainer effect, as well as changing the overall amount of compression available.
 The Bearhug also makes a good lead boost.
 Here’s the schematic and the perfboard layout. (updated 7/22/13).
 And a PCB is now available from 1776 Effects!